robinmanuelthiel/xamarinworkshop/06 Connecting to the Cloud/README.md

 This does not matter at all, as we have a clean architecture and can simply create a `AzureConferenceService` in our Xamarin.Forms project.
 As long as it implements the `IConferenceService` interface, it can be used easily by the ViewModel.

 > **Hint:** Remember, the ViewModel does not care, where the implementation of `IConferenceService` lives.
-It is tolerant enough and just wants to have *any* implementation of it, when it gets instanciated.
+It is tolerant enough and just wants to have *any* implementation of it, when it gets instantiated.

 Add a new `AzureConferenceService` class to the Xamarin.Forms project, that implements the `IConferenceService` interface.